 Our generalist BSW program prepares our graduates to work in a variety of settings, from working as a crisis counselor, in the field of substance abuse/mental health, child welfare, school social work, and in community-level practice.
 Our program has a special focus on working with American Indians in social work practice and we have close ties with American Indian communities in our area.

-While our program has a special focus on working with American Indian communities, all of our courses also emphasize cultural competence and social justice.
+While our program has a special focus on working with American Indian communities, all of our courses also emphasize cultural responsiveness and social justice.
 Coupled with our generalist model, the skills students learn are transferable when working with a variety of different groups and settings.
 Students are well prepared to practice entry-level social work in all areas with diverse populations.

 We Prepare You for Graduate School